SnowLune/RavensAIDome/README.md

 Range that spawned random types of enemies and gave them _very_ rudimentary movement.
 I knew I wanted something that would spawn enemies at random distances from me and facing a random direction.
 Initially I only intended it to be a small Widowmaker warm-up and flick practice mode.
-It is currently in the pre-release stage with changes happening rapidly.
+The current release is stable and more or less functionally complete.
+More features and tweaks will happen as I desire.

 ## Support Me